 Expected Longevity of a Condensing Furnace

 The life span of a condensing furnace depends on the brand, model and other factors.
-Generally speaking, a condensing furnace should last between 10-20 years with sufficient maintenance and regular service.
-If your heating system doesn’t have regular furnace maintenance, it may have a significantly shorter life span.
+Usually, a condensing furnace will last between 10-20 years with sufficient maintenance and regular service.
+If you don’t schedule routine maintenance, the unit may have a significantly shorter life span.

 Why Condensing Furnaces Are More Expensive

-Oftentimes, condensing furnaces are more expensive than non-condensing furnaces.
-This is the result of their increased efficiency and the additional components necessary to capture any wasted heat from its exhaust gases.
-The added energy savings can often offset the cost of purchase, however, so ultimately, it may be worth investing in a condensing furnace.
+Usually, condensing furnaces are more expensive than non-condensing furnaces.
+This is on account of their increased efficiency and the added features required to capture any wasted heat from its exhaust gases.
+However, the extra energy savings can often cover the price of purchase.
+So in the long run, it may be worth investing in a condensing furnace.

 Guide to Variable-Speed Furnaces

-A variable-speed furnace can adjust its fan speed dependent on the heating conditions of your [[location]] home.
-It runs at a slower speed until it detects a temperature decrease and then ramps up to provide more heat.
-This type of system is significantly more efficient than conventional furnaces, as it only uses the amount of energy required to heat your home, which results in a net savings each month on your utility bill.
+A variable-speed furnace can fine-tune its fan speed to better meet the heating preferences of your home.
+It operates at a slower speed until it detects a drop in temperature and then speeds up to generate more heat.
+This [precise fan is significantly more efficient than traditional furnaces, as it only consumes the minimum amount of energy necessary to heat your home, resulting in more savings on your utility bill.

-A variable-speed furnace doesn’t run all the time.
-Instead, it runs at different speeds according to the temperature in your [[location]] home and the amount of energy it takes to keep that temperature.
+A variable-speed furnace doesn’t operate all the time.
+Rather, it runs at different speeds according to the temperature in your Wausau home as well as the amount of energy it requires to reach that temperature.

-When too much energy is needed to maintain your desired temperature level, the furnace will shift up to a higher speed in order to keep up with demand.
-This allows for more efficient heating and cooling in your home while also offering quieter operation.
+When sufficient energy is demanded to maintain your preferred temperature level, the furnace will increase to a higher speed in order to keep up with demand.
+This allows for more efficient heating in your home while also offering quieter operation.

 Guide to Two-Stage Furnaces